pnxtech/hydra-synchron-svcs/documentation/README.md

 * All tasks are stored in a Mongo database allowing for the synchron service to be restarted.
 * When a task is ready for execution, Synchron can either use a `hydra.sendMessage` or `hydra.queueMessage` to notify the intended recipient service.
 The notification is essentially just the registered sub-message.
 * Tasks can be registered (created), deregistered (deleted), suspended, resumed, and their status can be queried.
 However, tasks are immutable.
 If you need to update a task you should deregister it and then register a new one.
+* As of version 1.2.2, Synchon supports the use of complex frequencies using the [cron](https://en.wikipedia.org/wiki/Cron).

 Here's an example of a registration message: